iterative/dvc.org/content/docs/start/model-management/model-registry.md

 Just as we use experiment tracking to manage model development, it is a good idea to keep a model registry to manage the lifecycle of the models we get from our experiments.
-Using DVC and Studio we will set up a model registry where we can discover, share, deploy and audit all our models and which will serve as the single source of truth for our model management.
+Using DVC and DVC [Studio](/doc/studio) we will set up a model registry where we can discover, share, deploy and audit all our models and which will serve as the single source of truth for our model management.